sc-ventures/cloudbreak-documentation/docs/images.md

 | GCP | CentOS 7 |
 | OpenStack | CentOS 7 |

-These default images are **base images**, which do not include Ambari or HDP software.
-These images can be used regardless of your choice of Ambari or HDP because that software is installed as part of the VM create and cluster provisioning process.
-This means you have more flexibility to use a base image but it can take longer to provision since more software is installed during cluster create.

 Since these standard default images may not fit the requirements of some users (for example when user requirements include custom OS hardening, custom libraries, custom tooling, and so on), Cloudbeak allows you to use your own **custom base images**.